AlexGonRod/FrontEndTest2/README.md

 * UI must not blocked by network connections or long operations.
 * Images coming from network should cached to improve performance.
-* Snappiness € responsiveness over sluggishness €. idleness.
+* Snappiness and responsiveness over sluggishness and idleness.
 * Use the framework you feel more comfortable using.
-* Make visible the use of HTML 8 CSS.
+* Make visible the use of HTML & CSS.
 * ES6 is highly recommended.
 * Add minimum tests to the app.
 * We expect to have a minimum documentation on a README file.
 We need to know what have you done and how to run your app.
 Also, if you have taken any decision or could not meet any of requirements, please explain it to us!